KingWaffleIII/Plane/README.md

 # Plane

-An extremely modular Discord bot designed to help RAF students with their RAFK (RAF Knowledge) and aircraft recognition, especially for (m)RAST.
+A Discord bot designed to help RAF students with their RAFK (RAF Knowledge) and aircraft recognition, especially for (m)RAST.

 ## Usage & Invite